-CoC audits: when to visit outsourced contractor facilities - Auditors
+CoC audits: when to audit outsourced contractor facilities - Auditors

-If you are conducting an initial CoC certification audit you shall conduct an on-site audit of all the member's high-risk outsourced subcontractors (criteria dependant) to ensure that the member has conducted their risk assessments, on-site audits and any mitigation actions verifying that high-risk outsourced contractors are compliant with CoC provision 4.
+When conducting CoC certification audits (including surveillance and extension to scope (if applicable), all of the member's high-risk outsourced subcontractors (criteria dependant) must be audited to ensure that the member has conducted their risk assessments, on-site visits and any mitigation actions verifying that high-risk outsourced contractors conform to CoC provision 4.
+All outsourced subcontractors identified as medium risk must be audited via a recognised sampling methodology.
+There is no need to conduct audits of low-risk outsourced subcontractors.